zikula-modules/Formicula/README.md

    Unregistered (group)  |  ZikulaFormiculaModule::.*  |  .*  |  comment
    This enables unregistered users to use all existing forms.
 In a default installation the users group has a generic comment permission to do the same.
-6. Add a link to your main menu with: {Formicula} (using [Formicula] will not work!)
-6. Add a link to your main menu with: {Formicula:user:main}
+6. Add a link to your main menu using `/contact` as URL (whereby _contact_ corresponds to the module name defined for Formicula in the extensions list).
    This uses form 0.
-To call a specific form id use index.php?name=Formicula&type=user&func=main&form=<formid>
-   e.g. index.php?name=Formicula&type=user&func=main&form=5 to use form #5
+To call a specific form id use `/contact/?form=<formid>` e.g. `/contact/?form=5` to use form #5
-In the distribution package you will find sample forms 0, 1, 2 and 3 0 is a normal contact form and form #1 and beyond are more extensive forms.
+   In the distribution package you will find sample forms 0, 1, 2 and 3.
+   0 is a normal contact form and form #1 and beyond are more extensive forms.

 Configuration
 -------------